 When we are criticized unconstructively, the form in which critical remarks are clothed comes to the fore.
 These are personal negative assessments, accusations, claims, and without arguments and specifics.
 The opponent generalizes the reason and inflates the essence of the problem to universal proportions: everything is bad, you have done nothing, nothing works, everything is wrong.

 To cope with such criticism and benefit from it, we will analyze the source and cause of the attacks.

 Method 1.
 Do not accept criticism from incompetent people and boors

-Do not tolerate rudeness, insults, provocations.
+Do not tolerate rudeness, insults, or provocations.
 You don’t have to like everyone, especially illiterate boors and critics.
 It’s better to just leave and not communicate.
-If it does not work out, then benefit from this situation: train a philosophical attitude to life, harden the psyche and develop a healthy indifference to gratuitous accusations.
+If it does not work out, then benefit from this situation: train a philosophical attitude to life, harden the psyche, and develop a healthy indifference to gratuitous accusations.